Diagnosis

 ]

-The id attribute indicates an observed symptom or risk factor.
+attribute indicates an observed symptom or risk factor.

-The choice_id attribute represents the state of given evidence and can have one of 3 values: present, absent or unknown.
-Please note that absent and unknown cannot be used interchangeably, as their mathematical meanings are different.
+attribute represents the state of given evidence and can have one of 3 values: present

 Indicating evidence source

-Another key important attribute of evidence is called source.
+.
 It allows the user to mark the exact stage of the interview that the given evidence was sent at.
 Thanks to this, the engine can provide more relevant interviews and, as a result, a better final list of most probable conditions as well as improved triage recommendations.

-We highly recommend adding the source attribute if any of the following applies to your case:
+attribute if any of the following applies to your case:

-• any symptoms are reported by user as initial evidence (see: Gathering initial evidence),
+- any symptoms are reported by user as initial evidence (see: Gathering initial evidence),

-• any questions about symptoms or risk factors are prompted or predefined (see: Common risk factors),
+- any questions about symptoms or risk factors are prompted or predefined (see: Common risk factors),

-• /suggest endpoint is used,
+endpoint is used,/red_flags

-• /red_flags endpoint used.
+endpoint used.

 This attribute takes one of the following values:

-• "source": "initial" - evidence reported by user,
+– evidence reported by user,"source": "suggest"

-• "source": "predefined" - evidence predefined separately from the actual interview, should be applied to all custom evidence (not calculated in /diagnosis or /suggest),
+– evidence predefined separately from the dynamic interview, should be applied to all custom evidence (not calculated in/diagnosis

-• no value - for evidence gathered during the interview, the source attribute should be entirely omitted.
+endpoint,- no value – for evidence gathered during the dynamic interview, the

 For example: